Please read the following program requirements carefully before applying:

 - We do not admit first-year students into the program.
 Students must be a sophomore, junior, or senior status and must be enrolled through Azusa Pacific University.
 We only admit undergraduate college students.
 L.A.
 Term has consortium agreements with several Council for Christian Colleges & Universities (CCCU) institutions.
 College and universities not within the CCCU are also encouraged to apply.

 - A 2.5 minimum GPA is required for all participating students.
-Students on academic probation must receive final approval from the Office of Academic Advising and Retention to register for the full 15 units (4 courses).
+Students on academic probation must receive final approval from the Undergraduate Academic Success Center to register for the full 15 units (4 courses).

 - The prerequisite course for Global Studies majors is GLBL 301 Anthropology for Everyday Life.
 Non-Global Studies majors do not have prerequisite courses, but it will be beneficial for students to complete any of the following courses prior to L.A.
 Term: GLBL 301 Anthropology for Everyday Life, SOC 120 Introduction to Sociology, or SOC 358 Human Diversity.